News

 The EU decision is described as historic.
 Photo: Wikimedia commons.

-It is now clear that Sweden will be granted SEK 34 billion in grants - and the largest investment, SEK 8 billion, will go directly to local and regional climate investments.
-This is due to the condition that a larger part of the Swedish money will go to climate measures, writes DN in an article.
+It is now clear that Sweden will be granted SEK 34 billion entirely in grants - and the largest investment, more specifically SEK 8 billion, will go directly to climate investments locally and regionally.
+This is due to the condition that a larger part of the Swedish money should go to climate measures, writes DN in an article.

-- The planned measures are targeted at the sectors with the highest emissions, such as energy, housing, industry and transport.
-I also commend the ambitions of the plan in the areas of digital transformation, healthcare, employment, education and the housing market, says European Commission President Ursula von der Leyen according to DN.
+– The planned measures are aimed at the sectors that have the largest emissions, such as energy, housing, industry and transport.
+I also commend the ambitions in the plan in the areas of digital transformation, health care, employment, education and the housing market, says EU Commission President Ursula von der Leyen according to DN.

-The EU's requirements for the investments were that at least 20% should go to digitisation and at least 37% to measures that support climate action.
-Sweden's plan matches the requirements for digitalisation - but has chosen to invest 44% for sustainable purposes.
+The EU's requirement for investments was that at least 20 percent should go to digitization and at least 37 percent to measures that support climate work.
+In Sweden's plan, the requirements for digitization are matched - but has chosen to invest 44 percent in sustainable purposes.

-A first payment of SEK 10 billion is expected in the autumn and the grants are expected to increase the country's GDP by 0.3%.
-In addition to the sum for the Swedish transition, the largest investments will go to further training in the care of the elderly and to the expansion of broadband, with SEK 5 billion allocated to each of the two areas.
+A first payment of SEK 10 billion is expected during the autumn and the contributions are estimated to increase the country's GDP by 0.3 percent.
+In addition to the sum for the Swedish transition, the largest investments will go to further education in elderly care and to broadband expansion, where the two areas are allocated SEK 5 billion each.

 Back to News